Cohort analysis is a great tool for a deep understanding how users are renewing subscriptions and how subscribers and revenue retains.

 There are two charts available in the Cohorts section: subscribers and net revenue retention.
 It's better to analyze the subscriber's behavior using both of them.

+But the most common case anyway is to build cohorts by user's first seen date.
 That's why.
 Users can spend some time deciding whether they want to pay you something or not.
 Also, you may have trials that delay the conversion to the paid user.

-So, if cohorts were calculated from the purchase, it might be tricky to determine what happened with users, who came from marketing, say in March (because some purchased in March and others in April after the trial).
+So, if cohorts are calculated from the purchase, it might be tricky to determine what happened with users, who came from marketing, say in March (because some purchased in March and others in April after the trial).

 The charts have Renewals 0-N columns.
 This means Nth renewal of user subscription.
 These renewals may occur in not-fixed periods of time.
 So, during the grace billing period, the subscriber remains active.